 Ideal Fabrics for Commercial and Automotive Use

-The fabric you are using for your car seat makes a lot of difference to your comfort and style.
-Fortunately, the market offers a wealth of choices when it comes to auto upholstery, from cheap and expensive to functional and aesthetic.
+The fabric you use for your car seat makes a lot of difference to your comfort and style.
+Fortunately, the market offers many choices regarding auto upholstery, from cheap and expensive to functional and aesthetic.
 In fact, the US automotive textiles market size is huge, amounting to an estimated $28.6 billion in 2021 alone.

-Automotive upholstery fabrics need to be resistant to wear and tear, water, and oil.
+Automotive upholstery fabrics must resist wear and tear, water, and oil.
 They need to be able to withstand the harsh rays of the sun so they will not easily fade from constant exposure.

 Leather is known for its durability, making it an ideal option for car seat upholstery.
 It can last longer than any other type of auto fabric.
 Thanks to its breathability, leather offers comfort.
 Plus, this type of fabric is attractive and easy to maintain.

 Another great choice for car upholstery fabric is nylon.
 It is among the most common materials that one will find on car seats.
 Nylon, while durable, is not as expensive.
 It provides resistance to damage from pet claws, and it can also absorb moisture quickly.